ainsleydev/website/content/work/decspets/index.md

 It was clear that the original site imagery was not being optimised or compressed, thus increasing LCP (largest contentful paint) times, and whilst many image optimisation plugins exist in the WordPress plugins library, none took advantage of the new image format `avif`.
-So a new plugin was created, [Squidge](https://wordpress.org/plugins/squidge/), which takes advantage of the `jpegoptim`, `optipng`, `cwebp`, and `libavif` libraries.
-In conjunction with lazy loading images, it made for an extremely quick platform.
+So a new plugin was created, [Squidge](https://wordpress.org/plugins/squidge/), which used in conjunction with lazy loading images, made for an extremely quick platform.

 ## Results
 - 60% growth in overall traffic.